aimotive-legacy/cmakex/README.md

                     repositories), build directories and install directory for the dependencies.
 The default values are `_deps`, `_deps-build` and `_deps-install` under `CMAKE_BINARY_DIR`.
+    --single-build-dir
+                    With makefile-generators (as opposed to multiconfig) the default is to create separate build directories for each configuration (Debug, Release, etc..).
+                    Use this option to force a single build directory.
+                    Effective only on the initial configuration and only for makefile-generators.

 Miscellaneous
 =============